 Plan to enjoy this salad recipe within a few hours of making it.
 Store in a refrigerator until ready to serve, then allow the cheese to sit out for at least 10-15 minutes.
 Burrata is best enjoyed at room temperature.
 You can safely keep the leftovers for up to 1-2 days in a fridge, but the texture of the tomatoes and cheese is best on the first day.

 - Use ripe, fresh tomatoes!
 We’re lucky enough to live in New Jersey where the farmer’s market is overflowing with local tomatoes all summer long.
-We have a preference for heirloom tomatoes for their stronger taste, but you can use any variety you like.
+I prefer heirloom tomatoes for their stronger taste, but you can use any tomatoes.

 - Cut tomatoes with a sharp knife.
 Serrated knives are great for this!